Why Country Day?

 The mission of the school speaks to the ACDS commitment to rigorous academics, creative arts, and outdoor education.
 This balanced approach provides a foundation that serves our graduates well throughout life.
 As children grow up into an increasingly stressful and high-stakes world of selective college admissions and shifting career paths in adulthood, the wholesome grounding that they receive at Country Day becomes even more meaningful.

-Technology and the arts are woven into the curriculum
+The arts are woven into the curriculum

 Children test their creativity and problem-solving schools using a wide variety of technology every day.
 Each child has a full schedule of Art, Drama and Music, with an wide-ranging electives program offered in Middle School.
 Performances such as the All-School Play and the Lower School Shakespeare Festival encourage students to reach outside their comfort zones and to stretch themselves creatively.